tvdboom/ATOM/.github/CONTRIBUTING.md

 After submitting your pull request, GitHub will automatically run the tests on your changes and make sure that the updated code builds successfully.
-The tests are checked on Python 3.7, 3.8, 3.9 and 3.10, on the latest Ubuntu and Windows builds.
-We also use services that automatically run test coverage.
+The checks are run on Python 3.7, 3.8 and 3.9, on Ubuntu and Windows.
+We also use services that automatically check code style and test coverage.